goutamir007/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 ![Add section to form - screenshot](02/media/image38.png)

 14. A new section should be added to the form.
-Select the new section.
+Select the **new section**.

 ![Select section - screenshot](02/media/image39.png)